toddwalters/configs-guides-and-cheatsheets/Git-Cheatsheet.md

 1. The actual branch on the remote repository

-2.Your snapshot of that branch locally (stored under refs/remotes/...)
+2. Your snapshot of that branch locally (stored under refs/remotes/...)

 3. And a local branch that might be tracking the remote branch